ecoiahq/content-ops-starter/content/pages/Business-Services.md

           textAlign: center
     subtitle: ''
     text: >+
-      <div style="text-align: left">Our business services focus on key areas
+      <div style="text-align: left">Our business services are centred around key
-      such as brand strategy, business development, grant writing, and CSR reporting.
-We collaborate with you to refine your brand, build strategic partnerships, secure funding, and implement actionable strategies that align with your social and environmental objectives.
-With a solid foundation in strategic thinking and a results-driven approach, we provide tailored solutions designed to help your organisation thrive in today’s competitive environment.</div>
+      areas including business plan development, brand and impact strategy, business development, grant writing, and CSR reporting.
+We work closely with you to refine your brand, build strategic partnerships, secure funding, and implement actionable strategies that align with your social and environmental goals.
+With a strong foundation in strategic thinking and a focus on measurable results, we deliver tailored solutions that help your organisation succeed and grow in today’s competitive landscape.</div>

     actions: []
     colors: bg-light-fg-dark